sukibaby/fsr-server/README.md

 You only need to do this once.
 After you do it then you get a `server.exe` which you can run directly.

-If you already have a working Web UI with Python, then you can skip steps 2 thru 5 and go straight to building the exe.
+_If you already have a working Web UI setup, then you can skip steps 2 and 3._

 1. Install [Go](https://go.dev/doc/install) latest version.
 2. Install [Node.js](https://nodejs.org/en/download) whatever version is recommended should be fine